lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 To zoom in press the magnifying glass button with a plus sign conversely to move out press the magnifying glass button with a minus sign.
 To change your resolution change the scan resolution drop down and select the dots per inch you want to use.

+To change brightness, contrast or even invert colors use the :guilabel:`Advanced Options` tab.
 To change the brightness of a scan slide the :guilabel:`Brightness` slider or input a positive or negative number into the numeric field.
 To change contrast slide the :guilabel:`Contrast` slider or input a positive or negative number in the numeric field.
 To toggle inverting your colors on the scan check/uncheck the :guilabel:`Invert colors` Checkbox.
+To change the delay between scans in a batch scans when scanning in batch mode use the :guilabel:`batch mode delay time` field.

 To select part of a scan you particularly want to save is to click over a preview of a scan and you will drag the selection with the mouse.
 To clear selections that can be automatically selected but canceled with a brown smudge with an x on it.
 If you want to zoom to your selection right click :guilabel:`Zoom to selection`.
 If you want to zoom to fit the whole entire page right click :guilabel:`Zoom to fit`.